Seb12303/PrisScanner/readme.md

-This script grabs the current sales from grocerystores in norway through doing OCR and fuzzy stringmatching on their magazines.
+This script grabs the current sales from grocerystores in norway through doing OCR and fuzzy stringmatching on their store-magazines.

+It stores the relevant pages in a folder "hits".

 Usage: